 Callum: Organise.
 The only way for Deliveroo workers to get a better deal for themselves is to stick together and fight like hell.
 There is now an international movement of food platform workers.
 The list of cities where workers have taken action is almost endless: Plymouth, Leeds, London, Bristol, Cardiff, Glasgow.
 Brighton, Berlin, Paris, Milan, Bologna, Brussels, Amsterdam, Vienna, Madrid, Barcelona, Valencia, Hong Kong, Melbourne and more.
 These workers are beginning to have the power to push these companies back.
 In Italy, workers have now forced food platforms in the city of Bologna to enter into a city-wide collective bargaining agreement with their unions.

-Together, with the support of unions like the IWGB [Note: The IWGB is funding on CrowdJustice to fight for the rights of Deliveroo workers - you can donate to the case, and help couriers who are trying to organise], workers can change the direction of the gig economy - and when organised worker power starts to do that, then we can think about how we use that power to change the whole of society.
+Together, with the support of unions like the IWGB [Note: The IWGB is funding on CrowdJustice to fight for the rights of Deliveroo workers - you can support the case, and help couriers who are trying to organise], workers can change the direction of the gig economy - and when organised worker power starts to do that, then we can think about how we use that power to change the whole of society.

 CrowdJustice: Thanks so much for talking to us, Callum.